Mqr1oo/GLYPH/README.md

 GLYPH OS uses a salt-based XOR encryption for "Secure Mode" messaging.
 While effective for tactical obfuscation in the field, it is intended for non-critical coordination.
 For mission-critical security, future updates will explore hardware-accelerated AES-256.

-Developed by GLYPH Labs.
+Developed by GLYPH SYSTEMS.
 Efficiency.
 Resilience.
 Stealth.